Ryukyuan architecture: Functions

 Beyond protection and hosting people, buildings in Ryukyu served the function of reflecting the experiences and cultures of the local people, which can be passed from one generation to another.
 Even though architecture creates, there is the influence of the surrounding environment including people’s culture, geography and climate.
 Okinawa is a beautiful location and its architecture reflects its history and fascinating interaction with surrounding regions.
 For instance, Shuri Castle is blend of Chinese and Japanese architecture.
 The structure fits the region’s climate while also preserving the history between Japan and China.
 Another example is the Nakamura Family Residence, which is a reflection of the cultural traditions of both Chinese and Japanese people.
 To demonstrate the function of protection, the house has a strategic stone entry that protects the building from evil spirits.
-Also, there is a traditional Seaser lion sitting on the red tile roof of the building to signal protection from unwanted spirits.
+Also, there is a traditional shisa lion sitting on the red tile roof of the building to signal protection from unwanted spirits.
 The red tile roof was a common feature of the Okinawan architecture and it demonstrated the ability of the local people to build structures that could withstand regular typhoons and show the region’s years of adaptation and traditions.